xuyis/gitskills/readme.txt

-Creating a new branch is quick and simple test dev.
+Creating a new branch is quick and simple test master.